Ensembl Variant Effect Predictor Annotation sources

 Note

-To run VEP in an offline mode that does not use any network connections, use the flag --offline.
+To use offline mode that does not use any network connections, use the flag --offline.

 ERROR: Cannot use ID format in offline mode